 5th & 6th Grade

 The big kids on campus.
 Fifth and Sixth Graders are the leaders of FPDS and role models for our younger students.
 We prepare them for the transition to middle school and high school, giving them more responsibilities and privileges along the way.
+Through our Learn to Lead program, students explore what leadership means and why it matters, engaging in discussions, stories, and activities that highlight traits like kindness, teamwork, and problem-solving.
 By the end of Sixth Grade, your child is prepared to go on and do amazing things.

 Academics

-Fifth and Sixth Graders attend four core subjects – Math, Language Arts, Science and Bible/History.
-They also begin learning Spanish, and Fifth Graders participate in a Shark Tank Project where they create unique products and present them to a panel (sans Mark Cuban).
+Fifth and Sixth Graders attend four core subjects – Math, Language Arts, Science, Bible/History.
+In addition, students have the opportunity to participate in accelerated math and Quest.
+Fifth Graders participate in a Shark Tank Project where they create unique products and present them to a panel (sans Mark Cuban).

 Technology